Sid4597/libraryManagementSystem/README.md

 #Author : Siddharth Shaligram

 Please run the program in full screen
+#Start Program - create env and install all the libraries and run menu.py
 #Initialization Process
 	1)To Initise the project select file (from top left corner) -> Initilize 2)use the reset button to drop all the tables except the image ones and then do step 1 again to reinitialize